YosysHQ/yosys/docs/source/using_yosys/opt_passes.rst

 ~~~~~~~~~~~~~~~~~

 This pass performs const folding on the internal combinational cell types
-described in :numref:`Chap. %s <chapter:celllib>`.
+described in :ref:`chapter:celllib`.
 This means a cell with all
 constant inputs is replaced with the constant value this cell drives.
 In some
 cases this pass can also optimize cells with some constant inputs.